infoscale/ICBS-AIML-Capstone-Portfolio/README.md

 ## RESULTS
 The results of a KMeans clustering are visualised across first 3 PCA components which captures around 90% varience.

 ![Screenshot](./images/customer-segments.png)

-Customer spread across the clusters
+Customer spread across the clusters.

 ![Screenshot](./images/customer-distributions-across-clusters.png)

-Features distribution across the clusters
+Features distribution across the clusters.

 ![Screenshot](./images/FeatureDistributionsAcrossClusters.png)

 Recommendations are saved in the file **./data/customer_recommendations.csv**